viewedlobster/verona/sample/subt/motivation.md

     g(...): ... { ... f(...) ... }
 }
 ```
+This means that classification into more general types can only be done through
+traits.

 * Question: Should classes really be extendable?
 There is a case to be made for
   classes to not be extendable: to be sure that you don't muck about in some